lnls-sirius/sirius-epics-screens/README.md

 # Sirius Diagnostics EPICS Screens

-Sirius EPICS IOC Screens for Diagnostics
+Sirius EPICS IOC Screens

 ## Description

-This repository acts like a reference point for all diagnostics screens used for Sirius.
+This repository acts like a reference point for all CSS screens used for Sirius.

 ## Usage